databricks/terraform-provider-databricks/docs/resources/cluster_policy.md

 In addition to all arguments above, the following attributes are exported:

+* `id` - Canonical unique identifier for the cluster policy.
+This equal to policy_id.

 * `policy_id` - Canonical unique identifier for the cluster policy.

 ## Import